AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

--gw-tgw-egress                                     for FireNet gateway eth1 to TGW -gw-hagw-tgw-egress                                for FireNet HA gateway eth1 -gw-tgw-ingress                                    for TGW to the ENI of eth1 of FireNet gateway -gw-dmz-firewall                                   for FireNet gateway ethh2 -gw-hagw-dmz-firewall                              for FireNet HA gateway eth2 -gw-dmz-exchange                                   for FireNet gateway eth3
+-gw-tgw-egress                                     for FireNet gateway eth1 to TGW -gw-hagw-tgw-egress                                for FireNet HA gateway eth1 -gw-tgw-ingress                                    for TGW to the ENI of eth1 of FireNet gateway -gw-hagw-tgw-ingress                               for TGW to the ENI of eth1 of the FireNet HA gateway -gw-dmz-firewall                                   for FireNet gateway ethh2 -gw-hagw-dmz-firewall                              for FireNet HA gateway eth2 -gw-dmz-exchange                                   for FireNet gateway eth3